DylanTai/PDF-to-TXT/README.md

 ```

 Textract regions include `us-east-1`, `us-west-2`, `eu-west-1`, and others.
 The script defaults to `us-east-1` when no region is provided.

+### Local .env Support

+- Copy the sample: `cp .env.example .env`
+- Edit `.env` with your AWS access key, secret key, optional session token, and preferred region.
+- Keep the `.env` file out of source control (already covered by `.gitignore` if you add it there).
+- Both scripts automatically load `.env` on startup.
+If `python-dotenv` is installed the file is parsed with it; otherwise a lightweight built-in loader handles simple `KEY=VALUE` pairs.

 ## Usage